daskeyboard/daskeyboard-applet--ram-usage/README.md

-# Q Applet: RAM Monitor
+# Q Applet: RAM Usage

 Displays the RAM usage on a Das Keyboard Q Series.